R4j4n/Deep_Sudoku/README.md

 # Dataset
 At first i tried on MNIST dataset for number prediction.
 But the model was having some issues differentiating between number 1 and 7 and sometimes 6 and 8.
 So i used
-[TheChars74K](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) dataset and apply some manual filtering and applied necessary processing dataset so that there is no issue differentiating number 1 and 7 and 6 and 8.The dataset is splitted into 80-20 train-test split with following operations applied while traning :
+[TheChars74K](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) dataset and apply some manual filtering and applied necessary processing dataset so that there is no issue differentiating number 1 and 7 and also 6 and 8.The dataset is splitted into 80-20 train-test split with following operations applied while traning :
 ```
 test_path = data_dir+'\\test\\'
 train_path = data_dir+'\\train\\'